Skip to Main Content

 • Fully online AA degree

-• 8-week online cohort; two classes taken at a time (four per semester) for two years
+• 8-week online cohort; two classes taken at a time (four per semester) for five (5) semesters

 • Two cohort pathway: Traditional (those with no previous coursework) and modified (those who already have a degree or credits)